ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

     </div>
     <div class="wsl-text-secondary text-sm">
       Designed for testing mission-critical software.
-      Should handle capturing large number of test cases and report test results as actionable insights.
+      Should handle capturing data from large number of test cases and report test results as actionable insights.
     </div>
   </div>
 </div>